bkawula/django-swiftbrowser/docs/install.md

         ln -s ../swiftbrowser swiftbrowser
         ```

     6. As mentioned earlier, "myproj" in a way "imports" swiftbrowser as an app.
-This is done by adding it into the myproj/urls.py file.
-The urls.py file is Django's file to route requests to different functions.
+This is done by adding it into the ```myproj/urls.py``` file.
+This is Django's file to route requests to different functions.
-        1. Update the myproj/urls.py by adding the following to the top of your file:
+        1. Update the ```myproj/urls.py``` by adding the following to the top of your file:
             ```python
             import swiftbrowser.urls
             ```

-        2. Add swiftbrowser.urls to your urlpatterns.
-Your urlpatterns will look something like this:
+        2. Edit your urlpatterns by adding ```url(r'^', include(swiftbrowser.urls))```.
+Once done, your urlpatterns will look something like this:
             ```python
             urlpatterns = [
                 # Examples: